RECIPE | Bootlegger’s Fast Car

 So there you have it, folks.
 A little bit of French fanciness, a whole lot of Southern ingenuity, and a cocktail that'll make you wanna slap your grandma (but don't you dare!).

-Next time you mix up one of these Moonshine Sidecars, take a moment to appreciate the history in your glass.
+Next time you mix up one of these Bootleggers fast cars, take a moment to appreciate the history in your glass.
 From Parisian motorcycles to backwoods car chases, this drink's got more stories than a long-tailed cat's got lives.

 Now, if you'll excuse me, I've got some "quality control" to attend to.
 Remember, drink responsibly, and keep an eye out for them revenuers!